 There are some really great restaurants here as well.
 Dining options include Sushi Roku, True Food Kitchen, and Planet Hollywood.

 But there’s also plenty of entertainment options outside of just shopping and eating.
-The most popular is the Escape Game, offering guests a fun way to spend time as a group – and yes, the casino.
+The most popular is the Escape Game which features in my list of cool things to do in Las Vegas after we found the gold in the Gold Rush challenge!, offering guests a fun way to spend time as a group – and yes, the casino.